pqrkchqps/diehard-dot-fund-school/facilitators_guide/index.md

-# Advanced Course: 5 Phases of Facilitation in the Loomio Context
+# The Facilitator's Guide to Loomio 🐺

 Set the context for this section/course/set of chapters: what is facilitation? why should I care? what does it have to do with software?
 Who is writing this?
 What should I do after reading it?